High-Demand Majors Application Process

 ► Applicants denied admission to the major of their choice may re-apply one additional time for admission in a later semester.
 There is no appeals process.

-- Final Decision to Student: Beginning May 22
+- Final Decision to Student: Beginning last week of May/ First Week of June 2021

-- Final Decision to Student: Beginning August 10
+- Final Decision to Student: Beginning approximately August 13 - 16

 - Personal Statement of Purpose Workshop: TBD

-- Final Decision to Student: Beginning January 4, 2021
+- Final Decision to Student: Beginning during first week in January 2021

 What if I miss the application deadline?